Search StreamScheme

 • Wraith Stealth Cooler

-The AMD Ryzen 3 3300X is an unlocked version of the 3300G.
 It is easy to install and is a good budget processor for gaming.
-The CPU comes with a high-performance cooler that will keep things cool and efficient while remaining quiet.
-With the extra processing boost, your computer will be able to smoothly run more tasks without issues.
+The CPU has a high-performance cooler that keeps things cool and efficient while remaining quiet.
+With the extra processing boost, your computer can smoothly run more tasks without issues.

 Best Budget GPU